 Your Rights Regarding Your Health Information/PHI

-- Request an amendment of PHI.
-If you feel that PHI we maintain about you is incomplete or incorrect, you may request that we amend it.
-To request an amendment, you must send a written request to the Privacy Officer.
+Request An Amendment Of PHI.
+You have a right to request that PHI that we maintain about you be amended or corrected.
+To request an amendment, you must send a signed written request to Neo Genomics at the contact information listed below.
 You must include a reason that supports your request.
-In certain cases, we may deny your request for amendment.
+We may process your request in accordance with our policy, but original information will not be removed.
+In certain cases, we may deny your request for an amendment for various reasons, including if we did not create the information or if we believe the current information is accurate and complete.
 You will be notified in writing if your request is denied.
 If you request is denied, you have the right to submit a written statement disagreeing with the denial, which, at your request, may be appended or linked to the PHI in question.
-All requests for an amendment of your PHI must be submitted in writing or electronically to NeoGenomics.
+All requests for an amendment of your PHI must be submitted in writing to NeoGenomics.

 Right to Receive Notification in the Event of a Breach.
-You have a right to receive notification if there is a breach of your Unsecured PHI, except in those instances where we determine that there is a low probability that the PHI has been compromised.
+You have a right to receive notification if there is a breach of your unsecured PHI, except in those instances where we determine that there is a low probability that the PHI has been compromised.
 After learning of such a breach, we must provide notice to you without unreasonable delay and in no event later than sixty (60) calendar days after NeoGenomics’ discovery of the breach, unless a law enforcement official requires us to delay the breach notification.

 Security of Your PHI

 Access to PHI is restricted to only those employees, agents or contractors of NeoGenomics who require it to provide services to you or your healthcare provider(s) or obtain payment from those financially responsible for payment.
 NeoGenomics maintains physical, technical, and procedural safeguards protecting PHI against unauthorized use and disclosure.
-NeoGenomics’ Privacy Officer is responsible for overseeing the proper and effective implementation of all required rules and regulations, as well as policies and procedures concerning the use and disclosure or PHI, including ensuring proper educating/training, investigating all issues, complaints and concerns, audit and monitoring compliance by NeoGenomics and its employees, agents and contractors.
+NeoGenomics’ Privacy Office is responsible for overseeing the proper and effective implementation of all required rules and regulations, as well as policies and procedures concerning the use and disclosure or PHI, including ensuring proper educating/training, investigating all issues, complaints and concerns, audit and monitoring compliance by NeoGenomics and its employees, agents and contractors.
 Please note that any e-mail communication you initiate with NeoGenomics regarding your PHI is not secured in accordance with the HIPAA security standards.
 As a general rule, NeoGenomics will not communicate with you through e-mail unless the e-mail can be properly encrypted or with your permission/consent.

 NeoGenomics Laboratories, Inc.

 12701 Commonwealth Drive, Suite 5

 The U.S. Department of Health and Human Services

 1-202-619-0257 or toll free at: 1-877-696-6775

 Changes to this Notice

-Obtaining a Copy of this Notice.
+Obtaining a Copy of this Notice

 You are permitted to print or make a copy of this Notice for your records.
-If you do not have the ability to print or make a copy, you may request one by contacting the NeoGenomics’ Privacy Officer at the address listed above.
+If you do not have the ability to print or make a copy, you may request one by contacting the NeoGenomics’ Privacy Office at the address listed above.